Welcome to Erebor

 Frerin paused in his walking briefly before hurrying forward again.
 “An Elf here?”
 He seemed surprised to hear such absurdity.
 “Besides how do we know she tells the truth?”

-“The king and myself believe her do you need more reason?"
-I demanded with raised his eyebrows challenging him.
+“The king and I believe her, do you need more reason?”
+Thorin demanded with raised eyebrows challenging him.

 “No.” Frerin insisted, holding his hands out in front of him.

 “Good.
 Head to dinner.”

 Frerin hurried away to tell Dis that there was an elf staying under the mountain.

 Thorin shook his head in amusement at Frerin’s foolishness.
 Thorin entered the healing ward noticing she was resting upon the ledge of the window, at the sound of Thorin’s heavy footfalls Ivy sat up looking at him sadly, her eyes still red from all the crying.
 With a small smile Thorin placed the dress on the end of her bed he walked to the table placing the plates of food down.

 “Hannan le,” Ivy thanked him, though she didn’t feel much like eating.